 R.D.
-Burman's last film as a music composer was also the first film in Indian cinema which had Dolby sound.
+Burman’s last film as a music composer was also the first movie in Indian cinema which had Dolby sound.

-6. Apradhi (1931) - First Indian film to be shot with artificial lights
+6. Apradhi (1931) – First Indian movie to be shot with artificial lights

 Raj Kapoor’s Sangam had various scenes shot in Europe.
 The cinema goers at that time would queue up just to see the foreign locales in motion picture.